CadeLaRen/satellite/README.md

 	while true:
 		x += 1

-use start->end->step to designate a range.
-Step is optional and is 1 if not stated.
+use start->end to designate a range.

 	for i in 0->100:
-		echo i

-	//even numbers
-	for i in 0->100->2:
 		echo(i)

 You can loop through lists.